ggreer/serendipity/README.md

-# Serendipity (working title)
+# Serendipity Video Chat

+See it in action at [https://video.greer.fm/](https://video.greer.fm/)

+### Local development

 Dependencies: yarn, node.js.

-### Local development

 Run `yarn` to install NPM dependencies.
 To start the backend server, run `yarn server` in one console.
 To start the frontend, run `yarn start`.